bromite/bromite.github.io/detect.md

 <progress id="progress" max="100"></progress>
 <a id="downloadButton" href="#" style="visibility: hidden">Download this data as JSON</a>

+NOTE: this is not a score.
+Hit refresh to re-calculate fingerprints and verify that they have changed.

 # General

 Navigator platform is: <span class="info" id="navigatorPlatform"></span>